-9. The Reserve Bank may inspect any books, premises, equipment, or other items as deemed necessary for the purpose of ensuring its compliance with the Act and these regulations, as well as retain such books, equipment and other items, and conduct interviews with relevant personnel.
+9. For the purposes of section 19 of the Act, the Reserve Bank may inspect any books, premises, equipment, or other items as deemed necessary for the purpose of ensuring compliance with the Act and these Regulations, as well as retain such books, equipment and other items, and conduct interviews with relevant personnel.